 - Diagonals Bisect Each Other at Right Angles: The diagonals of a rhombus (lines joining opposite vertices) intersect each other at their midpoints and form right angles.

 - Diagonals Bisect the Angles: Each diagonal bisects the angles at the vertices it connects.
-This means that each diagonal divides the angle at the vertex into two equal angles.
+In plain terms, each diagonal divides the angle at the vertex into two equal angles.

 Angle Sum of a Quadrilateral